EMIT-leadership-development/emit/_posts/Transformation-Stories/2019-10-05-elvis-joseph-zimbabwe.md

 author:

 # Post meta : todo: select field for cc?
-tags:
+tags: Zimbabwe EMIT-Student
 category: Transformation Stories
 excerpt_separator: <!--more-->

 # If transformation story then "author and bio" is populated from these fields
 # Image can't be named anything else because of maps plugin
 # Location used in hero map
-leaderName: Dr. Elvis Joseph - ZIMBABWE
+leaderName: Dr. Elvis Joseph
 leaderBio_description: Paragraph here about this leader
 image: /images/leaders/ElvisJoseph.jpg
 country: Zimbabwe